-For the remainder of 2016, I’ve partnered with Hood Cream to create a series of posts, including this one on a recent immersion dinner in Boston.
+For the remainder of 2016, I’ve partnered with Hood Cream to create a series of posts, including this one on a recent immersion dinner in Boston, held at Deuxave.
 Although I was compensated for my time and effort, all opinions are my own.

 And I’ll be the first to admit, even having been there I am still not entirely sure how to pronounce the restaurant name.
 But that’s okay — we were there to let the food speak.

 Hood is a company I’ve worked with several times over the last few years — from writing about birthday parties with their frozen treats to hosting an online cooking class.
 I grew up with Hood products, from the Hood Half & Half that was often in the fridge for coffee to the heavy cream we used — and still use — to make whipped cream on holidays to top our pies.
 But really, HP Hood’s history goes back much farther.
 Founded in Charlestown, Massachusetts, in 1846, it’s one of the largest branded dairy operations in the United States and the top dairy brand in New England.

 And, it’s also something that Chef Coombs loves to cook with.
 He too grew up with the brand and has worked with them over the last few years creating recipes and hosting dinners like the one I attended.

 For our dinner that night, in the elegant space with dark wood, a feature stone wall and mood lighting, Chef Coombs created a dinner where every course featured Hood Cream.
 Each course was explained to us, and then we tasted.
 And tasted.
 And tasted.

 Although cream can be used to make heavy, rich sauces and dishes, Chef Coombs aimed to show how cream can also be used in less heavy presentations for flavorful results.